zostay/RakuWAPI/README.md

 ### 2.0.4 Application Response

-P6SGI applications may respond to the environment in a variety of forms.
-A P6SGI server MUST be able to process all of the forms described in this specification.

-As supporting a variety of response forms could be an obstacle to application server and, more importantly, middleware development, the P6SGI standard ships with a small compilation unit to help.
-It contains middleware applications able to convert these various forms into the form that is most flexible.
-This way an application server or middleware only has to suport one form.

-The form an application response takes may vary in any number of ways.
-The way the standard forms may vary, those described by this specification, can be described in four or five components.
-To help understand what is possible, let us examine each of these components: wrapper, container, status code, headers, and body.

-  * **Wrapper Component**.
-The wrapper component is the only optional part.
-It describes how the container component is delivered with the remaining parts.
-For example, an application may return a [Promise](Promise) that is kept with the container component or it may be omitted and the container returned directly by the application.

-  * **Container Component**.
-The container component may be returned directly or may be returned within a wrapper component.
-It supplies the remaining three parts: status code, headers, and body.
-For example, a 3-element [Positional](Positional) is the container component with the elements referring to the status code, headers, and body, respectively.
+A P6SGI application typically returns a [Promise](Promise).
+This Promise is kept with a [Capture](Capture) which contains 3 positional arguments: the status code, the headers, and the message body, respectively.

-  * **Status Code Component**.
-The status code component declares the HTTP status code the application is returning.
-For example, the status code is returned as an integer for status codes, like 200.
+  * The status code is returned as an integer matching one of the standard HTTP status codes (e.g., 200 for success, 500 for error, 404 for not found, etc.).

-  * **Header Component**.
-The header component defines the headers the application intens to return to the client.
-For example, the header component is typically returned as a [List](List) of [Pair](Pair)s, with each key naming a header and each value being the value to set for that header.
+  * The headers are returned as a List of Pairs mapping header names to header values.

-  * **Body Component**.
-The body component defines the content of the message body.
-For example, the body component may be returned as a [Supply](Supply) that emits a series of [Str](Str)s and [Blob](Blob)s.
+  * The message body is typically returned as a [Supply](Supply) that emits zero or more [Str](Str) and [Blob](Blob) objects that are encoded, if necessary, and concatenated together to form the finished message body.

-These components may vary independent of one another.
-For example, the body component might be returned as [Supply](Supply) or as an iterable list of [Str](Str)s and [Blob](Blob)s instead and the body may be returned by a container directly or a container kept by a [Promise](Promise).
-Furthermore, framework and application developers may wish to experiment with variations not described here.
-This is permitted, but such variations SHOULD be easy to distinguish from the standard forms and SHOULD also be easy to distinguish from each other.
-Such extensions can be universally supported by providing middleware to convert these response forms into the standard forms supported by all P6SGI servers and middleware.

-#### 2.0.4.0 Wrapper Components

-The wrapper component is an optional component wrapping the container component.
-The wrapper component determines the overall protocol to be used when handling the response.
-It may also be that the wrapper requires its own particular kind of container to work.

-##### 2.0.4.0.0 No Wrapper

-Rather than using a wrapper, the application MAY respond with the container directly.

-The application should assume that the response is the container directly if the response does not test as being any of the standard wrapper forms.

-##### 2.0.4.0.1 Promise

-When the application response is a Promise, the server SHOULD NOT assume that the Promise will always be kept and SHOULD handle a broken Promise as appropriate.
-The server SHOULD assume the Promise has been vowed a MUST NOT try to keep or break the Promise itself.

-The test to identify this wrapper component is:

-    $response ~~ Promise

-The mechanism for receiving the container is:

-    $response.then({
-        given $response.status {
-            when Kept { $container = $response }
-            default   { #{ handle error } }
-        }
-    });

-##### 2.0.4.0.2 Callback (Legacy)

-This is a PSGI legacy wrapper form and a server is NOT REQUIRED to support it.

-When the appliation resopnse is a [Callable](Callable), the legacy supporting server MUST call the returned code and pass in a single parameter, which is itself a callback.
-This second callback will be called by the application with the container component or part of the container component.
-(In this legacy form, the container is defined as part of the wrapper.)

-If all three elements of the container are provided to the second callback, the response is complete.
-If, however, the application passes only two elements, the legacy supporting server MUST return a writer object, which will be used by the application to return the message body.

-The test for this wrapper is:

-    $response ~~ Callable

-The code for acquiring the container from the response is similar to as follows:

-    my $container-promise = Promise.new;
+Here's an example of such a typical application:

-    sub server-callback (@app-response) {
+    sub app(%env) {
-        my @container = @app-response;
-        if @container.elems == 2 {
         Promise.start({
-                @container.push: $p.result
-                $container-promise.keep(@container);
+            200, [ Content-Type => 'text/plain' ], Supply.from-list([ 'Hello World' ])
         });
-            return class {
-                has @.body;
-                multi method write(Str $s) { @.body.push($s) }
-                multi method write(Blob $b) { @.body.push($b) }
-                method close() { $p.keep(@.body) }
-            }.new;
     }

+Aside from the typical response, applications are permitted to return any part of the response with a different type of object so long as that object provides a coercion to the required type.
+Here is another application that is functionally equivalent to the typical example just given:

+    sub app(%env) {
-        else {
+        Supply.on-demand(-> $s {
-            $container-promise.keep(@container);
+            $s.emit([ 200, [ Content-Type => 'text/plain' ], [ 'Hello World' ]);
+            $s.done;
+        });
     }
-    }

-    $response.(&server-callback)
-    @container = $container-promise.result;

-#### 2.0.4.1 Container

-This container component simply defines how the server retrieves the components.
-It may be returned directly by the application or wrapped in a wrapper component.

-##### 2.0.4.1.1 Positional

-Only a single container component form is defined here.
-The container is given as a [Positional](Positional) with exactly three elements.

-The test for this is:

-    $container ~~ Positional && $container.elems == 3

-Extracting the other components is handled like so:

-    ($status, $headers, $body) = $container.list;

-#### 2.0.4.2 Status

-The status code MUST map to an HTTP status code.

-##### 2.0.4.2.1 Int

-The application is required to set this to a valid HTTP status code as an integer.
-The application server MAY attempt to verify the validity of the status code and that the rest of the response is sane according to the HTTP standards.

-The test for this component form is:

-    $status ~~ Int

-#### 2.0.4.3 Header

-The header component declares the HTTP headers the application intends to return.
-It may also define the order the application prefers the headers be returned in.

-##### 2.0.4.3.0 List of Pairs
+Calling `Promise` on the returned object returns a Promise that is kept with the required Capture.
+The first two elements are what are normally expected, but the third is just a list.
+A [List](List), however, coerces to Supply as required.

+The server SHOULD NOT assume that the Promise will always be kept and SHOULD handle a broken Promise as appropriate.
+The server SHOULD assume the Promise has been vowed a MUST NOT try to keep or break the Promise itself.

-The headers are returned as a [List](List) of [Pair](Pair)s, each Pair maps a header name to a header value.
+Each [Pair](Pair) in the list of headers maps a header name to a header value.
+The application may return the same header name multiple times.
+The order of multiple headers with the same name SHOULD be preserved.

-The server SHOULD attempt to pass on all given headers.
-The application server MAY perform any validation necessary and MAY deal with errors as appropriate.
-Any custom headers SHOULD be honored, if possible and security allows, etc. The order of multiple headers with the same name, relative to one another, MUST be preserved.

 If the application is missing headers that are required for the Status Code given or provides headers that are forbidden, the application server SHOULD treat that as a server error.

-The server SHOULD examine the [Content-Type](Content-Type) header for the `charset` setting.
+The server SHOULD examine the `Content-Type` header for the `charset` setting.
 This SHOULD be used to aid in encoding any [Str](Str) encountered when processing the Message Body.
 If the application does not provide a `charset`, the server MAY choose to add this header itself using the encoding provided in `p6sgi.encoding` in the environment.

-The server SHOULD examine the [Content-Length](Content-Length) header, if given.
+The server SHOULD examine the `Content-Length` header, if given.
 It MAY choose to stop consuming the Message Body once the number of bytes given has been read.

-The test for this component is:

-    $header ~~ List && $header.all ~~ Pair

-#### 2.0.4.4 Message Body

-The message body may be given in one of the following two forms.

-##### 2.0.4.4.0 Supply of Str and Blob

-The best and most flexible form, but not necessarily the most straightforward, is to use a [Supply](Supply).
-This [Supply](Supply) will emit [Blob](Blob) and [Str](Str) objects.
+It SHOULD guarantee that the body length is the same as described in the `Content-Length`.

-The server SHOULD NOT concern itself with whether the [Supply](Supply) given is on demand or live.
-The application server MUST tap the Supply and process each emitted [Blob](Blob) or [Str](Str), until the the either the Supply is done or the server decides to quit tapping the stream for some reason.
+Unless the status code is one that is not permitted to have a message body, the application server MUST tap the Supply and process each emitted [Blob](Blob) or [Str](Str), until the the either the Supply is done or the server decides to quit tapping the stream for some reason.

-The application server SHOULD continue processing emitted values until the Supply is done or until [Content-Length](Content-Length) bytes have been emitted.
+The application server SHOULD continue processing emitted values until the Supply is done or until `Content-Length` bytes have been emitted.
 The server MAY stop tapping the Supply for various other reasons as well, such as timeouts or because the client has closed the socket, etc.

 If the Supply is quit instead of being done, the server SHOULD attempt to handle the error as appropriate.

-The server SHOULD attempt to pass on the message body as given, unless the request is one identified by the relevant HTTP standards as not having a body.
-If the applicaiton provides a non-empty message body, the application server SHOULD treat that as an error.

-The test for this component is:

-    $body ~~ Supply

-##### 2.0.4.4.1 Iterable of Str and Blob

-This variation may be treated the same as the [Supply](Supply) form by using `from-list` to generate a Supply from this List.
-All the specifications for such bodies apply here.

-The test for this form is:

-    $body ~~ Iterable

 ### 2.0.5 Encoding